Children’s Enrichment Center

 • Knows left from right

-• Uses puzzles, beads, patterns, legos and matching games
+• Uses puzzles, beads, patterns, legos, and matching games

 • Forms letters correctly

-• Learns days of week
+• Learns days of the week

-• Learns months of year
+• Learns months of the year

 • Recites Pledge of Allegiance